-The facilities provided are from National Australia Bank Limited.
+The facilities provided are from the National Australia Bank Limited and St. George Bank, a division of the Westpac Banking Corporation.
 The amount utilised includes documentary letters of credits (in relation to payment of overseas suppliers) and bank guarantees (property leases).

 The National Australia Bank has a negative pledge arrangement in place with the Company.
-The Company's assets are unencumbered.
+The St George Bank has a first mortgage over property assets to which the borrowing relates.
+Otherwise the Company's assets are unencumbered.
 The Company is compliant with all banking covenants.